copamo2024/copamo2024.github.io/index.md

         LATEST NEWS
     </div>
     <div class="announcement-content">
         [16.07.2024.]
-We received a record high 14 submissions this year.
-Thank you for supporting CoPaMo through your works.
-The PC will now review your submissions and we'll notify you by August 7.
+The submission deadline has passed.
+We will now review your submissions and notify you by August 7.
 The submission site remains open for a few more days.
     </div>
     <div class="announcement-date">
     </div>